 The Forbes list echoes my post on 16 differences between digital marketing and traditional marketing.
 You can find that post here.

-I’d love to spend more time on this, but I need to get to the main topic for today, which is using integrated digital marketing channels.
-If you’d like to know more about what digital marketing has done to the old paradigm of traditional marketing, please ask questions in the comments.
+I wish I could spend more time on this, but I need to get to today’s main topic, which is using integrated digital marketing channels.
+If you want to learn more about how digital marketing has changed traditional marketing, feel free to ask questions in the comments.

 Integrated digital marketing channels